stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 to see strong daylight ahead and were able to turn off our torch.
 It appeared that we were coming to the vast circular place, and that our distance from the upper air could not be very great.
 The corridor ended in an arch surprisingly low for these megalithic ruins, but we could see much through it even before we emerged.
-Beyond there stretched a prodigious round space&mdash;fully 200 feet in diameter&mdash;strown with debris and containing many choked archways corresponding to the one we were about to cross.
-The walls were&mdash;in available spaces&mdash;boldly sculptured into a spiral band of heroic proportions; and displayed, despite the destructive weathering caused by the openness of the spot, an artistic splendour far beyond anything we had encountered before.
+Beyond there stretched a prodigious round space--fully 200 feet in diameter--strown with debris and containing many choked archways corresponding to the one we were about to cross.
+The walls were--in available spaces--boldly sculptured into a spiral band of heroic proportions; and displayed, despite the destructive weathering caused by the openness of the spot, an artistic splendour far beyond anything we had encountered before.
 The littered floor was quite heavily glaciated, and we fancied that the true bottom